 On this page:

-The Child Emphasis provides specialized training which brings together the basic tenets of clinical psychology with a thorough background in development, child and adolescent psychology, family, and behavioral psychology.
-The emphasis prepares students to understand, prevent, diagnose, and treat the psychological needs of children and adolescents; to conduct research, and to learn how the family and other social contexts influence social-emotional adjustment, cognitive development, behavioral adaptation, and health status of children, adolescents, and their families.
+The child emphasis provides specialized training which brings together the basic tenets of clinical psychology with a thorough background in development, child and adolescent psychology, family, and behavioral psychology.
+The emphasis prepares you to understand, prevent, diagnose, and treat the psychological needs of children and adolescents; to conduct research, and to learn how the family and other social contexts influence social-emotional adjustment, cognitive development, behavioral adaptation, and health status of children, adolescents, and their families.
 This emphasis will provide the foundational skills to pursue a specialized internship and/or postdoctoral experiences in the field of child and adolescent psychology.

-NOTE: Students who pursue this area of emphasis will fulfill the usual requirements for the Psy.D. in Clinical Psychology as well as take courses within the Child Emphasis.
-Students are first admitted into the SOPP and later may choose to participate in the Child Emphasis.
+NOTE: Students who pursue this area of emphasis will fulfill the usual requirements for the Psy.D. in clinical psychology as well as take courses within the child emphasis.
+Students are first admitted and later may choose to participate in the child emphasis.

 - Child Psychotherapy: This course reviews psychological interventions and treatment approaches for children from conception through late adolescence.
 Conceptual foundations of the major models of psychotherapy, as well as empirically supported interventions, are emphasized.

-- Developmental Behavioral Pediatrics I: Part I of a two-sequence course addressing a wide range of developmental and behavioral difficulties.
-Part I places emphasis on assessment, management, and treatment of developmental and behavioral factors involved in the causation or maintenance of pediatric concerns such as various medical diagnoses with behavioral components such as diabetes and asthma, childhood obesity, and regulatory disorders (toileting, discipline difficulties, sleep, feeding/eating).
+- Developmental Behavioral Pediatrics I: This is part I of a two-sequence course addressing a wide range of developmental and behavioral difficulties.
+Part I places emphasis on assessment, management, and treatment of developmental and behavioral factors involved in the cause or maintenance of pediatric concerns such as various medical diagnoses with behavioral components such as diabetes and asthma, childhood obesity, and regulatory disorders (toileting, discipline difficulties, sleep, feeding/eating).
 Additional focus will be placed on adherence to medical regimen, quality of life, pain assessment and management, and evidence-based approaches.

-- Developmental Behavioral Pediatrics II: Part II of a two-sequence course addressing infant through adolescent development, therapeutic interventions, and assessments and interventions for disorders such as Autism, Asperger’s, and Nonverbal Learning Disorders.
-Specific health conditions in early childhood through adolescences such as immunological disorders, renal disorders, traumatic brain injury, etc., which were not covered in Developmental Behavioral Pediatrics I, will be addressed in Developmental Behavioral Pediatrics II.
-Students will also learn about consultation (i.e. day-care and home-based), advocacy, and health care policy.
+- Developmental Behavioral Pediatrics II: This is part II of a two-sequence course addressing infant through adolescent development, therapeutic interventions, and assessments and interventions for disorders such as autism, aspergers, and nonverbal learning disorders.
+Specific health conditions in early childhood through adolescences such as immunological disorders, renal disorders, traumatic brain injury, etc., which were not covered in developmental behavioral pediatrics I, will be addressed in developmental behavioral pediatrics II.
+Students will also learn about consultation (i.e. daycare and home-based), advocacy, and health care policy.

-The Child Emphasis offers students the opportunity to work with SOPP faculty who have expertise within the field of Clinical Child Psychology in a forum focused on facilitating the students' professional growth as future psychologists.
+The child emphasis offers you the opportunity to work with faculty who have expertise within the field of clinical child psychology in a forum focused on facilitating the students' professional growth as future psychologists.

-Students within the Child Emphasis are expected to complete a professional dissertation focused on issues relevant to children and families, which allows the student to further expand his/her research experience and practice within the field of Clinical Child Psychology.
-Emphasis students are recommended to choose one of the Emphasis faculty as dissertation chair.
-However, if Emphasis students do not prefer to choose one of the Emphasis faculty as their dissertation chair, they will be required to have a Child Emphasis faculty member on their dissertation committees.
-If a student chooses a dissertation chair who is not an Emphasis faculty member, the student will be matched with a Child Emphasis faculty member to serve as their academic advisor (to ensure they are completing the necessary requirements of the Child Emphasis).
+You are expected to complete a professional dissertation focused on issues relevant to children and families, which allows the student to further expand their research experience and practice within the field of clinical child psychology.
+You are recommended to choose one of the emphasis faculty as dissertation chair.
+However, if you do not prefer to choose one of the emphasis faculty as your dissertation chair, you will be required to have a child emphasis faculty member on your dissertation committees.
+If you choose a dissertation chair who is not an emphasis faculty member, the student will be matched with a child emphasis faculty member to serve as their

-In addition to coursework, students within Child Emphasis will gain clinical experience in the treatment of children and families that will allow for the application of knowledge, skills, and attitudes learned.
-Students are guaranteed at least one year of clinical practicum primarily working with children, adolescents, and their families under the supervision of SOPP child faculty.
+In addition to coursework, you will gain clinical experience in the treatment of children and families that will allow for the application of knowledge, skills, and attitudes learned.
+A practicum primarily working with children, adolescents, and their families is a requirement for at least one practicum.